 Passengers who travel on cruise ships encounter many potential hazards.
 Some of them are as follows:

-- Physical and Sexual Assault— Since 2010, when Congress passed the Cruise Vessel Safety and Security Act, cruise lines are mandated to report criminal incidents that occur while passengers travel on their vessels.
+Since 2010 Congress passed the Cruise Vessel Safety and Security Act, cruise lines are mandated to report criminal incidents while passengers travel on their vessels.
 The U.S. Department of Transportation keeps records of these criminal incidents.
 Physical and sexual assault incidents do occur on cruise ships, and the cruise lines are responsible for protecting passengers from such assaults.
-These horrible crimes have been committed by other passengers and even by cruise ship employees, the people charged with keeping passengers safe.
+Other passengers have committed these horrible crimes, even by cruise ship employees charged with keeping passengers safe.
 Cruise lines must do thorough background checks on their employees to ensure that they have no violent or criminal history.
 They must also provide enough security to prevent incidents from occurring in the first place and effectively deal with them when they do.

-- Food-Related Illnesses — Close quarters and shared facilities can result in the norovirus and other diseases being easily transmitted aboard cruise ships.
+Close quarters and shared facilities can result in norovirus and other diseases being easily transmitted aboard cruise ships.
 Food from the buffets can lead to illness.
 In addition to food poisoning because of tainted meat or unwashed produce, when one passenger is sick, they can pass along their illness to others via contamination, quickly infecting the entire ship.

-- Onboard Activities Injuries — Cruise ships offer lots of onboard entertainment and activities.
-They have casinos, dance floors, shows, and lots of other things to do.
-But if the entertainment areas aren’t kept free of hazards or if the activities themselves are risky, then accidents and injuries can happen.
+Cruise ships offer lots of onboard entertainment and activities.
+They have casinos, dance floors, shows, and many other things to do.
+But accidents and injuries can happen if the entertainment areas aren’t kept free of hazards or if the activities themselves are risky.
 Broken bones, traumatic brain injuries, or lacerations could result.

-- Medical Malpractice — When an accident, illness, or injury occurs on a cruise ship, passengers don’t have access to hospitals or clinics like they ordinarily do.
-Cruise lines must not only have the proper medical personnel to handle the problem when it occurs, but they must also have proper plans in place if a passenger needs to be emergency evacuated.
+When an accident, illness, or injury occurs on a cruise ship, passengers cannot access hospitals or clinics like they ordinarily do.
+Cruise lines must not only have the proper medical personnel to handle the problem when it occurs, but they must also have proper plans if a passenger needs to be evacuated.

-- Employee Negligence — Cruise lines are required to make sure that their employees don’t pose a danger to passengers.
+Cruise lines are required to ensure their employees don’t harm passengers.
 They must properly maintain equipment and make good decisions when facing storms or other problems that could arise while at sea.
 Walkways should be kept clear, and objects should not fall.
 Ship personnel must adequately teach emergency procedures to passengers.
 Failure to take steps to keep passengers safe may constitute negligence.

 These and other accidents can cause a variety of injuries, including: